arjunverano95/goddess-story-library/README.md

 ## Features

-- Speech-to-text lookup of card informations
+- Speech-to-text lookup of card details
-- Easy viewing of Set Lists with powerful filters
+- Easy viewing of set list cards with filters
 - Complete\* list of all Goddess Story Cards

 More features will be added soon! ✨